 The operations of the Company are managed as part of the UK Insurance Operations (UKIO) of the Prudential plc Group.
 UKIO's long-term products consist of life insurance, pension products and pension annuities.
-In 2012, it continued its strategy of selectively competing in areas of the retirement savings and income markets where it can generate attractive returns.
+In 2013, it continued its strategy of selectively competing in areas of the retirement savings and income markets where it can generate attractive returns.

-The Company's Vietnam consumer finance subsidiary has continued to grow in 2012 as compared to 2011, recording a profit before tax of £3.0m in 2012 and £1.7m in 2011.
-This increase is mainly attributed to the 23% growth in revenue stream from higher average loan portfolio balances and healthy margins, coupled with well controlled credit losses.
-In 2012 the subsidiary has continued its strategy of providing financial solutions to the general public while maintaining its strong risk management culture.
+The Company's Vietnam consumer finance subsidiary has continued to grow in 2013 as compared to 2012, recording a profit before tax of £3.6m (2012: £3.0m).
+This increase is mainly attributed to the strong volume of sales in 2013 leading to higher loan portfolio balances coupled with maintaining healthy margins.
+In addition, the company's growing focus on mid to high income segments have yielded better portfolio health resulting in well controlled credit losses.
+In 2013 the subsidiary has continued its strategy of providing financial solutions to the general public while maintaining its strong risk management culture.